Ghazal: Spread of the Arabian ghazal

-With the spread of Islam, the Arabian ghazal spread both westwards, into Africa and Spain, as well as eastwards, into Persia.
-The popularity of ghazals in a particular region was usually preceded by a spread of the Arabic language in that country.
-In medieval Spain, ghazals written in Hebrew as well as Arabic have been found as far back as the 11th century.
-It is possible that ghazals were also written in the Mozarabic language.
-Ghazals in the Arabic form have also been written in a number of major West African literary languages like Hausa and Fulfulde.
+With the spread of Islam, the Arabian ghazal spread westwards into Africa and Al-Andalus, and eastwards into Persia.
+Its popularity was closely tied to the spread of the Arabic language.
+In medieval Spain, ghazals were written in both Arabic and Hebrew (by Jewish poets influenced by Arabic prosody) as early as the 11th century.
+The form also influenced West African literary languages such as Hausa and Fulfulde.